bpp/bpp-manual/bpp-4-manual.md

 `A00.bpp.ctl`).

 **How many $\theta$ and $\tau$ parameters exist?**\
-The number of parameters that [BPP]{.smallcaps} includes in the MSC or MSci models depends on the data configuration.
+The number of parameters that BPP includes in the MSC or MSci models depends on the data configuration.
 The program always includes $\theta$ and $\tau$ parameters for each internal node (ancestral species) on the species tree, but includes a $\theta$ for an